mekas/mb1313600022/README.md

 - Why don't you just publish a book instead of writing app if the apps only shows information?
 - There are another reasons why I don't accept this.
 The recipee probably taken from copyrighted content & too many similar apps on Playstore.
 Whereas your proposal is the most simple one.

+_reply: sir, I've updated my proposal by adding some features, mockup updated and API link_

 ### 1313618033 (Lisa Arief) Pending
 I want to make an application that will display surahs and verses of the Qur'an with audio